bmth-arg-wiki/bmth-arg-wiki.github.io/pages/styling.md

 For the fan art page, we designed a new component where people can leave their own messages.
 They have separate styling to indicate that they are separate from the block quotes we use for canon documents.

-{% include content/message/message-danger.html
+{% include content/message/message.html
-content="I am a very dangerous the danger message!"
+content="I am a very dangerous the danger message!" color="danger"
 %}
-{% include content/message/message-info.html
+{% include content/message/message.html
-content="I am the info message!."
+content="I am the info message!." color="info"
 %}
-{% include content/message/message-link.html
+{% include content/message/message.html
-content="I am the message using the link colour yippee yay!."
+content="I am the message using the link colour yippee yay!." color="link"
 %}
-{% include content/message/message-warning.html
+{% include content/message/message.html
-content="Before the danger there is the warning blabla."
+content="Before the danger there is the warning blabla." color="warning"
 %}
-{% include content/message/message-primary.html
+{% include content/message/message.html
 content="THIS IS THE MAIN COLOUR!
-YEAH."
+YEAH." color="primary"
 %}
-{% include content/message/message-success.html
+{% include content/message/message.html
-content="THIS IS A SUCCESS MESSAGE! very exciting but nothing actually needs this class usually."
+content="THIS IS A SUCCESS MESSAGE! very exciting but nothing actually needs this class usually." color="success"
 %}

 ## Buttons